-Assessing individuals whose literacy skills are at the lowest levels is simplified with the CASAS Beginning Literacy Reading Assessment.
-Use these two progress tests (pre- and post) to comfortably ease the testing experience for non-readers and beginning readers.
+Assessing individuals whose literacy skills are at the lowest levels is simplified with the CASAS Beginning Literacy Reading.
+Use the two progress tests (pre- and post) to ease the testing experience for non-readers and beginning readers.

-Forms 27 and 28 are competency-based tests that focus on letter and word recognition and the concepts and conventions of print as they help instructors identify reading skill needs.
+Forms 27 and 28 are competency-based tests that focus on reading readiness and the concepts of print to help instructors identify reading skill needs and target instruction.

 Web-Based Testing (CASAS eTests Online)

 Paper-and-Pencil Tests (Students mark answers in a consumable test booklet; answer sheets not used.)